82phil/ps_devenv/README.md

 # Introduction

-Provides PowerShell aliases to automated the setup of a development environment.
+Provides PowerShell functions to automate the setup of a development environment.
 The examples provided are tuned to my workflow but hopefully provide enough to allow you to implement your own.